SciBorgs/SciGuides/projects/BasicArmBot.md

     double pidOutput = pid.calculate(hardware.position(), goal);
     // Notice the distinction between goal and setpoint;
     // the feedforward uses the pid's newly generated setpoint as input
-    // and thus will help reach that setpoint. double ffOutput = ff.calculate(pid.getSetpoint().position, pid.getSetpoint().velocity);
+    // and will help reach that setpoint as a result. double ffOutput = ff.calculate(pid.getSetpoint().position, pid.getSetpoint().velocity);
     hardware.setVoltage(pidOutput + ffOutput);
   }